grape-pipeline/grape/docs/source/quickstart.rst

 Quickstart
 ----------

 To follow this guide you need to have the Grape environment already installed and configured in your system.
-For more detailed information please see :ref:`Installation <adminguide>` and :ref:`User Guide <userguide>`.
+For detailed information please see :ref:`Installation <adminguide>` and :ref:`User Guide <userguide>`.

 What you need
 -------------